-Card termination method Device The passcode is disabled. iPhone, iPad, Apple Watch, Apple Vision Pro The password is disabled.
-Mac The user signs out of iCloud. iPhone, iPad, Mac, Apple Watch, Apple Vision Pro The user selects Erase All Content and Settings. iPhone, iPad, Mac, Apple Watch, Apple Vision Pro The device is restored from Recovery Mode. iPhone, iPad, Mac, Apple Watch, Apple Vision Pro Unpairing Apple Watch
+Device

+iPhone, iPad, Apple Watch, Apple Vision Pro

+Мас

+iPhone, iPad, Mac, Apple Watch, Apple Vision Pro

+iPhone, iPad, Mac, Apple Watch, Apple Vision Pro

+iPhone, iPad, Mac, Apple Watch, Apple Vision Pro

+Apple Watch

-When a user erases the entire device - using Erase All Content and Settings, using Find My or restoring their device - that device instructs the Secure Element to mark all cards as terminated.
+When a user erases the entire device - using Erase All Content and Settings, using Find My or by restoring their device - that device instructs the Secure Element to mark all cards as terminated.
 This has the effect of immediately changing the cards to an unusable state until the Apple Pay servers can be contacted to fully erase the cards from the Secure Element.
 Independently, the Secure Enclave marks the AR value as invalid so that further payment authorisations for previously enrolled cards aren't possible.
 When the device is online, it attempts to contact the Apple Pay servers to help ensure that all cards in the Secure Element are erased.